LMS tender

 Why an LMS tender?

-UT is starting a formal tender for its Learning Management System (LMS).
-This is something we are legally required to do under European and Dutch procurement rules.
+This tender is something we are legally required to do under European and Dutch procurement rules.
 For large and long-term contracts like an LMS, universities must periodically run a tender, even if the current system works well.
 That means UT has to look at what is available on the market and compare solutions.
-Our current LMS, Canvas, is part of this tender.
-It’s important to stress that starting a tender does not automatically mean we are changing systems.

 Goal of the tender